AT CASCADE HEIGHTS

 Some of the types of trauma therapy you can expect to participate in through our trauma program include:

-• Cognitive Processing Therapy (CPT): CPT helps people to identify and challenge the negative thoughts and beliefs that can develop after a traumatic experience.
+• Cognitive Processing Therapy (CPT): CPT is a form of cognitive therapy that helps people identify and challenge unhelpful beliefs that can develop after a traumatic experience.

 • Cognitive Behavioral Therapy (CBT): CBT helps individuals develop coping skills, strategies for managing cravings and triggers, and relapse prevention techniques.

-• Eye Movement Desensitization and Reprocessing (EMDR): Eye movement desensitization and reprocessing (EMDR) is a form of psychotherapy.
-It helps people heal from the emotional distress resulting from disturbing life experiences.
+• Eye Movement Desensitization and Reprocessing (EMDR): Eye movement desensitization and reprocessing (EMDR) is a form of psychotherapy in which patients focus on trauma memories while using bilateral stimulation to reduce emotional distress from disturbing life experiences.

 • Trauma-Focused Cognitive Behavioral Therapy (TF-CBT): This is a type of therapy designed specifically to help children, adolescents, and their caregivers cope with the effects of traumatic experiences.

-These trauma processing techniques help can help you reclaim control of your life.
-Each of our guests will work with our trauma-informed therapists to work through their PTSD.
+These trauma processing techniques can help you reclaim conTrauma-focused psychotherapy, such asts wilEMDR, and other approaches,heraindividualdividual, helps to overcome and processr PTSD.
 We provide the comprehensive support and care you need to overcome traumatic events and achieve happiness.

 Reach Out for Help With